stack-of-tasks/pinocchio/README.md

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/7824/badge.svg)](https://scan.coverity.com/projects/pinocchio)

 **Pinocchio** instantiates state-of-the-art Rigid Body Algorithms for poly-articulated systems based on revisited Roy Featherstone's algorithms.
-In addition, **Pinocchio** instantiates analytical derivatives of the main Rigid-Body Algorithms like the Recursive Newton-Euler Algorithms or the Articulated-Body Algorithm.
+Besides, **Pinocchio** instantiates analytical derivatives of the main Rigid-Body Algorithms like the Recursive Newton-Euler Algorithms or the Articulated-Body Algorithm.

-**Pinocchio** is first tailored for legged robotics applications, but it can be used in extra contexts.
+**Pinocchio** is first tailored for legged robotics applications, but it can be used in extra contexts (biomechanics, computer graphics, etc.)
 It is built upon Eigen for linear algebra and FCL for collision detection. **Pinocchio** comes with a Python interface for fast code prototyping.

 **Pinocchio** is now at the hearth of various robotics softwares as the [Stack-of-Tasks](http://stack-of-tasks.github.io) or the [Humanoid Path Planner](https://humanoid-path-planner.github.io/hpp-doc).